Note: this blog post was updated on June 3, 2020.

 Account-based technologies have seen great success because they engage customers on their terms using digital channels other than email and phone calls.
 Because these marketing activities engage not only the lead but the entire account, ABM can easily be done at scale.

-Today’s ABM technologies allow marketing across personas, sales stages, campaigns, or statuses in a CRM, making it easy to engage with and nurture your target buyers wherever they are online.
+Today, ABM software allows marketing across personas, sales stages, campaigns, or statuses in a CRM, making it easy to engage with and nurture your target buyers wherever they are online.
 And as the one-size-fits-all approach goes out of style, ABM has become a must-try strategy to personalize the buying experience with highly-targeted messaging.
+Currently evaluating account based marketing software?
+Choose a platform and partnership that fits your strategy best.

-Now that we’ve gone over the definition of account-based marketing and its history in the B2B space, let’s tackle another crucial question: what are the benefits of ABM?
+Now that we’ve gone over the account based marketing basics and its history in the B2B space, let’s tackle another crucial question: what are the benefits of ABM?

 Tightly Aligned Sales & Marketing Teams — AKA Smarketing